 Associate of Science Degree

-Experience in the field and out in the community are at the core of the ag program at CWC.
+Obtaining business skills for a sustainable and successful ag operation is the core focus of the ag business degree at CWC.
 Gain practical skills while learning the business of farming operations.
-Participate in real-world activities such as feed efficiently trials, local meat processing, bull testing, crop studies and more.
+Experience feed efficiently trials, local meat processing, bull testing, crop studies and more.
 This program puts emphasis on internships and professional development by utilizing co-op work experience in the community.
-Some of these work experiences include farms and ranches in the area, at ag supply companies, and in ag tourism.
-This degree is intended for transfer to a 4-year program.
+Gain work experience in various settings including farms and ranches in the area, ag supply companies, and ag tourism.
+This degree is designed for transfer to a 4-year program.